The Medium Discourses

 12. The Bhagavan asked, “Aniruddha, what was the Tathāgata’s purpose?
 Was there something to remove, something to use, something to bear, something to stop, or something to reject?”

-13. The Buddha then addressed them, “Aniruddha, all of you, listen closely, and well consider it.
+13. The Buddha then addressed them, “Aniruddha, all of you, listen closely, and consider it well.
 I will discern its meaning for you.”

-Aniruddha and the other accepted the teaching and listened.
+Aniruddha and the others accepted the teaching and listened.

 14. The Bhagavān addressed them, “Aniruddha, the contaminants and defilements are the source of future existence, the result of trouble and pain, and the cause of birth, old age, illness, and death.
 None of them were not ended and known by the Tathāgata.
 Therefore, there was something to remove, something to use, something to bear, something to stop, and something to reject.